Le-Anh-Duy/Bus-routing-application/README.md

         return x, y
 ```

-For the simplycity and the reuseability of the code, i will put it in a class and make it a module.
+For the simplycity and the reuseability of the code, the converter will be put in a class and serve as a module.

 ### 2. Research bout `geojson.io`.
 [geojson.io](htpp://geojson.io/) is a quick, simple tool for creating, viewing, and sharing spatial data.
 This website uses `.geojson` format to plot the data onto it.